frer0t/frer0t/README.md

-welcome to my github profile! i'm passionate about technology, coding, and building cool projects. i enjoy learning new things and experimenting with different tools, that's how i learnt to code
+welcome to my github profile! i'm passionate about technology, coding, and building cool projects. i enjoy learning new things and experimenting with different tools, that's how i learnt to code. all my coding side projects can be found in the [_`tanjirobro`_](https://github.com/tanjirobro) organization, where i tinker and bring my wildest ideas to life!

 #### 📡 my [_`hackatime`_](https://waka.hackclub.com/) stats for last week